FabioMIDI/phylo_pipe/README.md

 A pipeline to perform phylogenesis from protein sequences

-# 0.Operative system
+# 0. Operative system

 The pipeline is designed on Ubuntu 14.04 LTS, and was only tested on this Linux distribution.

-# 1.Description
+# 1. Description

 phylo_pipe is a pipeline to perform phylogenesis from protein sequences.